rhagelstrom/AdvancedEffects/README.md

 # FG-PFRPG-Advanced-Effects
-Add effects to PCs, NPCs and items.
+Attach effects to PCs, NPCs and items.

 # How does it work?
 When you apply the extension to a 5E campaign you'll notice a new field on items, npcs and character sheets (under Abilities tab) called "Effect Features".